DIKU-EDU/remarks/README.md

 ## Usage

+User features:

+* `remarks check [<file>]` checks that the file system structure is well-formed.
+For instance, checks that all explicitly stated point sums are correct.
+* `remarks show [<file>]` checks the file system structure as above, and shows the overall judgement for each given argument.
 * `remarks summary <depth> [<file>]` checks and summarizes the points.
 Depth 0 lists just the top-level judgements.

+Developer features:

+* `remarks parse [<file>]` parses the given files and shows their ASTs.

 ## Installation